jslefche/sem_book/docs/07-Latent_variables.md

 With respect to the regression coefficient, *lavaan* returned a standardized $\gamma = 0.608$ while we obtained $\gamma = 0.607$.
 Very close!
 Similarly the standardized error variance on $\eta$ is $\zeta = 0.630$, which is also very close to $1 - \gamma^2 = 0.632$.
 Naturally, then, the explained variances are also nearly identical, being 1 - error variance.

-So, all in all, for single indicator latent variables, we are able to almost exactly reproduce the output from *lavaan* (slight differences are due to the optimization algorithm).
+So, all in all, for single indicator latent variables, we are able to almost exactly reproduce the output from *lavaan* (slight deviations are due to the ML algorithm vs `lm`, as in our example for local estimation).

 One could alternately fix the error of the exogenous latent variable and incorporate measurement error of $y$: